gatsbyjs/gatsby/docs/blog/2019-02-20-introducing-use-static-query/index.md

 # Next Steps

 - Check out the [documentation][use-static-query]
-- For a practical introduction (and a really gentle introduction to Hooks), check out the [livestream][use-static-query-livestream] Jason Lengstorf and I did yesterday
+- To see `useStaticQuery` in action (and a really gentle introduction to Hooks in general), check out the [livestream][use-static-query-livestream] Jason Lengstorf and I did last week
 - Hit [me][sidhartha-twitter] up on Twitter for any questions!

 We hope you enjoy using `useStaticQuery` in your Gatsby apps to query your data!